 Felicia: Not at all actually.

-Mark: Yeah, we are actually pretty close minded.
+Mark: Yeah, we are pretty close-minded.
 I’ve started to see more openness about sex workers in other countries than in Holland, really interesting.

-Mark: A lot of people say that; how can you let your girlfriend do this?!
+Mark: A lot of people say; how can you let your girlfriend do this?!
 I don’t let my girlfriend do anything!
 I don’t own her or tell her what to do.
 Even if I would say like you can’t do this it’s not like I can really stop her from doing it.
 I respect her enough to make her own decisions.
-If I would demand from her to stop, then who is forcing who here?
+If I would demand from her to stop, then who is forcing who?

 Felicia: After school I immediately got a job so I’ve always been an independent person.
-I always wanted to have my own money.
+I always wanted to earn my own money.
 People always said; why don’t you get a rich boyfriend then you don’t have to work and you have a lot of money!
 I had that and did that, no thank you.
-I like to have my own money, I don’t want to ask anybody for it.
-I like to fight for myself, that’s just who I am.
+I like to earn my own money.
+I don’t want to ask anybody for it.
+I like to fight for myself.
+That’s just who I am.

 Felicia: I was checked a few months ago I believe, and before that one time four years ago.
 The people who came to see me were surprised that the last check was four years ago.

-Felicia: They checked my ID card and permits and held a five minute talk with me.
-But the five minute talk is nothing special just regular questions.
+Felicia: They checked my ID card and permits and asked me a few questions.

-Felicia: They wanted to check my wallet and my bag and those kind of things and I didn’t let them because it’s private stuff.
-If you come with a warning in advance than it’s ok you can check everything that you want.
+Felicia: Yes, they wanted to check my wallet and my bag.
+I didn’t let them because it’s private stuff.
+If you come with a notice in advance then it’s okay you can check everything that you want.
 But if you don’t do that you can just ask my bookkeeper.
 Thats why I pay him.

 Mark: But they also just don’t have the right to go trough all your personal belongings.

-Felicia: I heard from other girls that they wanted to search their trashcans for the number of condoms they used and I’m like; come on!
+Felicia: I heard from other window prostitutes that the authorities wanted to search their trashcans on the number of condoms they used.

 Mark: It’s pointless to count the amount of condoms.

-Felicia: But it’s good for them because it means more money!
+Felicia: But it’s good for them because it means they can do their job!

 Felicia: Yes it’s mandatory and you have to buy them yourself.
 Everything you need you have to buy yourself.
-Condoms, lube etc.
+Condoms, lube, sexy outfits, etc.

-Me: And if you stand in the window do you bring a different outfit every night?
+Do you wear a different outfit every night?